 You can access a PDF copy of the Rockwall Police Department Pay Scale by clicking here.
 "Officers generally receive the 5% lump sum one year after being at Step 5"

-Pay for Previous Full-Time Police Experience: One (1) Step Pay Increase for every two (2) years as a licensed Police Officer with a max of eight (8) years experience, which corresponds with Step 5 of the Pay Scale.
+Pay for Previous Full-Time Police Experience: One (1) Step Pay Increase for every year as a licensed Police Officer up to Step 5 of the Pay Scale.

 Education Pay: Associates - $300 per year / Bachelors Degree - $600 per year / Master $900 per year

 Medical, Dental, and Vision Insurance: There is a 30 day waiting period for insurance.
-The city provides each employee with a choice of 3 plans to choose from.
+The city provides each employee with a choice of 2 medical plans to choose from.

 Sick Leave: 6.67 hours per month with no maximum accrual